Skip to the main content.

 Visa Length: 1 Year

-Extension: You can extend this visa in one more year.
+Extension: You can extend this visa for 2 more years.

 Grand Anse Bay, Grenada - The approval process for these visas varies, but the common thread is the acknowledgment of the positive impact that digital nomads can have on the local economy.
 Once approved, professionals are free to explore new cultures, cuisines, and experiences, all while maintaining a steady workflow.